 Site analysis is a popular application of this type of data enrichment.
 For example, the GeoEnrichment service can be used to study the population that would be affected by the development of a new community center in their neighborhood.
 With the service, the proposed site can be submitted, and the demographics and other relevant characteristics associated with the area around the site will be returned.
 For more information, see the ArcGIS REST API documentation.

 Directions and Routing

 Routing services allow you to perform several types of spatial analysis on transportation networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
 You can also find directions between two or more locations.
 Your organization's route utility service is used for the directions functionality in web maps.

 ArcGIS Enterprise is not configured with any routing services, by default.
-Learn more about configuring routing services on ArcGIS Enterprise portal..
+Learn more about configuring routing services on an ArcGIS Enterprise portal.

 The Orthomapping Elevation service provides the Ortho Maker web application with the capability to create image collections, orthoimage mosaics, Digital Surface Models, Digital Terrain Models, and derivative terrain products such as Slope and Aspect maps.
 You can also fill voids when creating Digital Elevation Model products from point clouds.

 The Elevation Analysis services allow you to perform various operations for elevation analysis (Profile, Viewshed, and Summarize Elevation) and hydrology analysis (Watershed and Trace Downstream).
 The data these services reference is hosted and curated by Esri.
 For more information, see the ArcGIS REST API documentation.